gaultier/microkt/README.md

 # Debug build with logs and asan
 make DEBUG=1 WITH_LOGS=1 WITH_ASAN=1

-# Release build without logs with asan
+# Release build without logs with asan using gcc
-make WITH_ASAN=1
+make WITH_ASAN=1 CC=gcc
 ```

 ## License